Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 Some operations should not happen silently.

-If an agent drafts a reply, assigns a thread, changes workflow state, or wants to call an external tool, Banger can represent that as a proposal or approval request.
-A human can inspect the action before it becomes final.
+If an agent drafts a reply, changes workflow state, or proposes something consequential, Banger can represent that as a proposal or approval request.
+A human can inspect it before it becomes final.

 This keeps the workflow practical.
 Agents can still do useful preparatory work, but the system has a place to pause when the action crosses a trust boundary.